brettmarquard/Examples/Allergies/Readme.md

-##Allergies and Intolerances Section from C-CDA
+##Allergies and Intolerances Section Examples from C-CDA